bwarren2/vuedemo/PITCHME.md

 ## What is Firebase?

-"Firebase" is actually use to mean two things:
+"Firebase" is actually used to mean two things:

 * a suite of tools owned by Google, including auth, storage, hosting, etc
 * their Realtime Database product in particular.